Estimating the Shannon entropy and (un)certainty relations for design-structured POVMs: Uncertainty and certainty relations for design-structured POVMs

 In this example, the right-hand side of (\ref{molm}) will be referred to as ID-estimate.
-The five estimates on the average Shannon entropy are presented in Fig. \ref{fig3}.
-In this example, ID-estimate provides better lower bound.
+The five estimates on the average Shannon entropy are presented in Figure \ref{fig3}.
+In this example, ID-estimate provides a better lower bound.
 For pure states, the difference between ID-estimate and LCh-estimate is almost one fifth of the difference between UCh-estimate and ID-estimate.
-We already noticed that our estimates seem to be insufficient for $n=3$.
-Another origin for comparatively poor results of (\ref{poche}) is connected with a behavior of $\Upsilon$.
-Indeed, one has $3\Upsilon_{5}^{(t)}\bigl(\bar{\beta}^{(3)}(\bro)\bigr)>1$ for states with sufficiently low mixedness.
-It was shown in \cite{rastdes} that the average maximal entropy obeys
+It was already noticed that our estimates seem to be insufficient for degree $3$.
+Another origin of comparatively poor results of (\ref{poche}) is due to the fact that $3\,\Upsilon_{5}^{(3)}\bigl(\bar{\beta}^{(3)}(\bro)\bigr)>1$ for states with sufficiently low mixedness.
+A more accurate way to estimate the average maximal probability from above is based on the inequality \cite{rastdes}

-Substituting $t=3$ and $\ell=2$, the right-hand side of (\ref{apmax}) is much tighter for states with moderate mixedness.
-Methods of deriving (\ref{potay}) and (\ref{poche}) are such that one can hardly able to use just (\ref{apmax}).
-The right-hand side of (\ref{tomolm}) has much simpler analytical structure, so that results of the form (\ref{molm}) follow.
+The latter should be used here with $t=3$ and $\ell=2$.
+Unfortunately, methods of deriving (\ref{potay}) and (\ref{poche}) are such that one is hardly able to use just (\ref{apmax}).
+The right-hand side of (\ref{tomolm}) has a simple analytical structure such that results of the form (\ref{molm}) follow.
 This example shows that the proposed two-sided estimates provide better results in application to a single entropy.
 As was already mentioned, only the sum of $s$-indices up to $s=t$ is given by (\ref{mindet}).